Suk Suk Twilight’s Kiss movie

 The influence of Hong Kong cinema can still be seen far and wide.
 Even 50 years after his death, Bruce Lee remains a global icon and his martial arts movies are classics.
 The groundbreaking action of The Matrix would never have come about if not for John Woo films and the action choreography of Yuen Woo-ping.
 Quentin Tarantino ripped off Ringo Lam’s City on Fire for his 1992 debut Reservoir Dogs.
 Moonlight owes much to the style of Wong Kar-wai films and the auteur was also acknowledged by Soffia Coppola as an influence when she collected the Oscar for Best Original Screenplay for Lost in Translation.

 So with such a massive cultural legacy, what are the best Hong Kong movies of all time?
-We present to you this definitive ranking of the best films made in Hong Kong dating as far back as the 1930s.
+Some of our choices are forgotten classics, some are cult hits, while others define art born of this city.
+Read on for a definitive ranking of the best films made in Hong Kong dating as far back as the 1930s.

 RECOMMENDED: